 Side Effects & SafetyMarshmallow is LIKELY SAFE for most people when taken by mouth.
 In some people, it might cause low blood sugar levels.

 Marshmallow is POSSIBLY SAFE when applied directly to the skin.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of marshmallow during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.

-Surgery: Marshmallow might affect blood sugar levels.
-There is a concern that it could interfere with blood sugar control during and after surgical procedures.
+Surgery: Marshmallow might affect blood sugar levels and slows blood clotting.
+There is a concern that it could interfere with blood sugar control and increase the risk of bleeding during and after surgical procedures.
 Stop taking marshmallow at least 2 weeks before a scheduled surgery.

 Be cautious with this combination

 Marshamallow might have an effect like a water pill or "diuretic."
 Taking marshmallow might decrease how well the body gets rid of lithium.
 This could increase how much lithium is in the body and result in serious side effects.
 Talk with your healthcare provider before using this product if you are taking lithium.
 Your lithium dose might need to be changed.

 Medications for diabetes (Antidiabetes drugs) interacts with MARSHMALLOW